NSriram27/azure-pr-mcp/README.md

 ## ⚡ Prerequisites

-Before using the ALI Dev MCP Server, ensure you have:
+Before using the S3D Dev MCP Server, ensure you have:

 - **Node.js** version 18.0.0 or higher installed